Meet the Staff

 Marriage and Family Therapist

-Mara Clark is a licensed marriage and family therapist (MFC 33670) and has been on staff at the UCC for more than 20 years.
-She received a masters in sports psychology from Cal Poly Pomona and an MFT from APU.
+Mara is a licensed marriage and family therapist (MFC 33670) and has been on staff at the UCC for more than 20 years.
+She received a master’s in sports psychology from Cal Poly Pomona and a masters in marriage and family therapy from APU.
 Her areas of interest include working with athletes, relationship issues, family of origin issues, personal growth, and trauma.
 She is also a trained and certified EMDR therapist.

 Clinical Care and Crisis Coordinator